apache/nuttx/boards/arm/stm32/clicker2-stm32/README.txt

        interface name 'wpan0'.
 This tells the i8sak app to use a socket instead of a character device to perform the IOCTL operations with the MAC.
-Additionally, after the PAN has been configured with the i8sak utility, you must explicity bring the network up on each node:
+Additionally, after the PAN has been configured with the i8sak utility, you must explicitly bring the network up on each node:

          nsh> ifup wpan0